AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 >[!NOTE]
 >
->The updated email surface settings is automatically picked up in the journey(s) or campaign(s) where the surface is used.
+>The updated email configuration settings is automatically picked up in the journey(s) or campaign(s) where the configuration is used.

 ## Email type {#email-type}

 >[!CONTEXTUALHELP]
 >id="ajo_admin_presets_emailtype"
 >title="Define the email type"
->abstract="Select the type of emails that will be sent when using this surface: Marketing for promotional emails, which require user consent, or Transactional for non-commercial emails, that can also be sent to unsubscribed profiles in specific contexts."
+>abstract="Select the type of emails that will be sent when using this configuration: Marketing for promotional emails, which require user consent, or Transactional for non-commercial emails, that can also be sent to unsubscribed profiles in specific contexts."

-In the **Email Type** section, select the type of message for the surface: **[!UICONTROL Marketing]** or **[!UICONTROL Transactional]**.
+In the **Email Type** section, select the type of message for the configuration: **[!UICONTROL Marketing]** or **[!UICONTROL Transactional]**.

 * Select **Marketing** for promotional email, such as weekly promotions for a retail store.
 These messages require user consent.

 * Select **Transactional** for non-commercial email, such as order confirmation, password reset notifications, or delivery information for example.
 These emails can be sent to profiles who **unsubscribed** from marketing communications.
 These messages can only be sent in specific contexts.

-When creating a message, you must choose a valid channel surface matching the category you selected for your email.
+When creating a message, you must choose a valid channel configuration matching the category you selected for your email.

 ## Subdomain {#subdomains}